biolab/orange2/docs/extend-widgets/rst/settings.rst

         if self.commitOnChange:
             self.commit()

-You can now also inspect the `complete code <OWDataSamplerB.py>`_ of this widget.
-To distinguish it with a widget we have developed in the previous section, we have designed a special `icon <DataSamplerB.png>`_ for it.
+You can now also inspect the :download:`complete code <OWDataSamplerB.py>` of this widget.
+To distinguish it with a widget we have developed in the previous section, we have designed a special :download:`icon <DataSamplerB.png>` for it.
 If you wish to test is widget in the Orange Canvas, put its code in the Test directory we have created for the previous widget, update the Canvas registry, and try it out using a schema with a File and Data Table widget.